How To Invest Like The Witch Of Wall Street

 She made her fortune by buying low and selling high.
 “There is no great secret in fortune-making,” Hetty explained.
 “All you do is buy cheap and sell dear, act with thrift and shrewdness and be persistent.”

 This is an idea that can be applied to the current market.
 Hetty preferred buying cheap assets that she could value.
 She often invested in mortgages backed by buildings or on railroads with extensive property holdings.
 She focused on tangible value and acted when she spotted a bargain.

 How To Trade Like Hetty

-For my part, I’m duplicating her quiet success and following her lessons on avoiding losses while growing capital under any type of market conditions.
+For my part, I’m duplicating her quiet success and following her lessons on avoiding losses while growing capital under any type of market condition.
 Like Hetty, when I see volatility and extreme emotions on Wall Street, I want to step in and take advantage of it.